A Database for Research on Detection and Enhancement of Speech Transmitted over HF links: Speech Activity Detection

 Since the Fearless Steps challenge database \cite{fearless20} also offers \gls{HF} transmission data, the best performing \gls{SAD} system \cite{Heitkaemper20Fearless} from the 2020 challenge is adapted to the new database.
 Fig. \ref{fig:model} shows the block diagram of the architecture of the \gls{DNN} for \gls{SAD}.

-The \gls{STFT} input data is first normalized using a $L^2$-norm over the time dimension to compensate for possible variations in the signal due to different recording devices, distance to the transmitter or speaker.
+The \gls{STFT} input data is first normalized using a $\ell_2$-norm over the time dimension to compensate for possible variations in the signal due to different recording devices, distance to the transmitter or speaker.
 The normalized signal is processed by several \gls{CNN} blocks with subsequent temporal smoothing as shown in the figure.
 The \gls{CNN} output is then processed by two uni-directional \gls{GRU} layers \cite{Kyunghyun14GRU} followed by a \gls{FF} classification layer and max pooling over the feature dimension.
 All \gls{CNN} blocks consist of two 2D-\gls{CNN} layers with batch normalization and max pooling over the feature dimension.
 Note, that no pooling is applied to the time dimension to allow a frame-wise activity estimation.
 The purpose of the \gls{GRU} is to gather temporal information from a larger context than the \gls{CNN} layer.

-During training, each utterance is split into segments of \SI{4}{s} length with a random offset to ensure that the network cannot overfit to the particular lengths of speech and noise regions of the training set.
-Training is performed using binary cross entropy, a batch size of 32 and the ADAM optimizer with a learning rate of $0.001$.
-During evaluation the network output is smoothed by applying a simple median filter with a window length of \SI{250}{ms} and \SI{50}{\percent} overlap.
+During evaluation the network output is smoothed using a simple median filter over 25 frames.